Move Your Body, Grow Your Brain: The Mind-Blowing Science of Exercise and Neuron Growth

 Why 30 Minutes a Day Is the Sweet Spot

-Here’s the part I love: you don’t have to become a marathon runner or a CrossFit champion to get these brain-boosting benefits.
-The Instagram post specifically mentions 30 minutes a day, and that aligns beautifully with what researchers have found.
+Here’s the part I love the most about this study, you don’t have to become a marathon runner or a CrossFit champion to get these brain-boosting benefits.
+Let’s be real, not everyone is my husband, Zak Edington.
+The Instagram post specifically mentions 30 minutes a day, and that seems to align beautifully with what researchers have found out there on the interwebs.

 Studies show that moderate-intensity exercise (like brisk walking, cycling, or a light jog) for 20-40 minutes is enough to trigger a cascade of brain benefits, including that BDNF spike we talked about.

-Why 30 minutes?
-It seems to be the Goldilocks zone: long enough to get your heart rate up and stimulate those neurochemical changes, but not so long that you’re exhausted or risking injury.
+It seems to be the Goldilocks zone, long enough to get your heart rate up and stimulate those neurochemical changes, but not so long that you’re exhausted or risking injury.
 Plus, it’s doable for most people.
 I mean, 30 minutes is roughly the length of a sitcom episode (minus the ads).

 You can squeeze that into your day, right?

-And the best part?
-You don’t have to do it all at once.
+And the best part is that you don’t have to do it all at once.
 Research suggests that breaking up your 30 minutes into smaller chunks (like three 10-minute walks!!!) can still deliver similar benefits.
-So if you’re someone who struggles to carve out a solid half-hour, don’t sweat it.
+So if you’re someone who struggles to carve out a solid half-hour, don’t even sweat it.

 A quick walk during your lunch break, a dance party with your kids, or even some stretching while you catch up on emails can all add up.